Easton, Connecticut: Media

-Easton is served by multiple TV stations, notably WTNH, WFSB, WVIT, among many others.
-Easton is also served by New York City Metropolitan Area stations because the town is in that area.

-Easton also is in the radius of many radio stations.
-Most notably WSHU, WFOX, WEBE, and WEZN.
+Like the rest of Fairfield County, Easton is in the New York City media market yet also receives channels from the New Haven-Hartford media market, receiving television channels from both.

 Newspapers

 Easton has many local newspapers of its own, but most of them are not well documented, with almost no info on them online.
-Despite this, these newspapers are printed and physical.
+Despite this, the newspapers where there is readily accessible information available contain of mix of both printed and digital papers.

 Easton Courier (1978–2018)

 The Easton Courier began production in 1978.
-It was a print newspaper, different than its successor in 2020.
+It was a print newspaper, different from its successor in 2020.
 It stopped publication in 2018 due to a lack of advertisements.

 Easton Courier (2020–present)

 The successor to the Easton Courier began work in 2018 after its closure.
 It began when Jim Castonguay, Director of the School of Communications, Media and the Arts at Sacred Heart University, reached out to former Easton Courier chief editor Nancy Doniger via LinkedIn, proposing the idea of a news publication created by students and faculty partnered up with the citizens of Easton.
 Local leaders embraced the idea after being presented with it.
 The newspaper began publication on February 29, 2020, as an online source with involvement from the town government.
 Since the newspaper is a nonprofit, it runs on donations from the public.
-An article asking for your donation remains continuously on the newspaper's website due to that fact.
-A new article about donations appeared on December 18, 2021, but it isn't continuously being featured.